 ‘Proof of Concept’ Used Car Battery / Lead Acid Battery Collection System

 UNISEG Product’s established Battery Rescue www.batteryrescue.com.au, to demonstrate the benefits and viability of a lead acid battery collection service, using the BTS Container.
-Battery Rescue has deployed in excess of 100 BTS containers with over 60 customers, including automotive workshops, transport companies, government waste facilities, marine & aircraft facilities, equipment hire and mining companies.
-Batteries collected mainly include car batteries and other automotive application but also include lead acid batteries used for UPS applications.
+Battery Rescue has deployed in excess of 150 BTS containers with over 60 customers, including automotive workshops, transport companies, government waste facilities, marine & aircraft facilities, equipment hire and mining companies.
+Batteries collected mainly include car batteries and other automotive application but also include lead acid batteries used for solar, UPS and other industrial applications.

 White Paper – Creating A Safer, Environmentally Sustainable Lead Acid Battery Recycling Industry

 Why Wood Pallets Shouldn’t Be Used For Transporting Lead Acid Batteries?

 The default device for transporting used lead acid batteries (ULAB) in most countries throughout the world, is the wood pallet.
 It is popular due to its low cost, widespread availability and the convenience of being able to transport one way.
 The wood pallet however has a number of significant drawbacks for transporting ULABs, including;